-The average lifespan for a well-maintained furnace is 15–25 years.
-However, the efficiencies of a new system may make it cost effective to upgrade sooner.
-In addition to saving on energy costs, newer systems may be quieter and better for the environment.
+The average heater life span for a well-maintained electric or gas heater is 15–25 years.
+However, it may be cost-effective to upgrade sooner to save on energy costs.
+Newer systems may be quieter and better for the environment.

 How much more efficient are new heating systems than older ones?